AmenaAkterKeya/workio./README.md

 - **Add to Card**: Users can add cards to the lists.

 ### Card Management
-- **Card Priority**: The board admin and added members can set the card's priority.
+- **Card Priority**: The board admin and added members can prioritize the card.
-- **Card Status**: Both the board admin and added members can set the status of the card.
+- **Card Status**: Both the board admin and added members can set the card's status.

 ### Add Member Management
 - **View Board**: Added members can view the board.